csaguiar/media-bias-political-news/README.md

 - [All The News](https://components.one/datasets/all-the-news-articles-dataset/) dataset: 204,135 articles from 18 American publications, a subset of which was used in a Kaggle competition.

 # News Outlets

-*Liberal bias label: (in order of factual ranking based on MediaBiasChart.com)* The New York Times, The Washington Post, Politico, The Guardian, The New Yorker, The Atlantic, Slate, The Daily Beast, Vanity Fair, Mother Jones, NBC, CNN
+(Listed in order of factual ranking based on MediaBiasChart.com)

+**Liberal bias label:** The New York Times, The Washington Post, Politico, The Guardian, The New Yorker, The Atlantic, Slate, The Daily Beast, Vanity Fair, Mother Jones, NBC, CNN

-*Conservative bias label: (in order of factual ranking based on MediaBiasChart.com)* National Review, The Weekly Standard, Reason, Washington Examiner, The Washington Times, The American Conservative, The Federalist, New York Post, Daily Mail, Fox News
+**Conservative bias label:** National Review, The Weekly Standard, Reason, Washington Examiner, The Washington Times, The American Conservative, The Federalist, New York Post, Daily Mail, Fox News

 # To do: